twistie-exe/twistie-exe.github.io/jitto-storefront/README.md

   - Item Buttons: Self Explanatory

 # Usage
- If running from vscode, when the website pops up the link will be localhost:PORT/jitto-storefront, remove "jitto-storefront"
+ If running a old version, this might happen on vscode, when the website pops up the link will be localhost:PORT/jitto-storefront, remove "jitto-storefront"
+ Should be fixed in the latest commit.